 Losing is not much fun in any aspect of life, as research in psychology has shown, and people (including current or prospective members of Congress) might naturally try to avoid such situations where constant losing is inherent in day-to-day life.
-Indeed, I find that conditions of high minority party hardship result in an inability to recruit experienced candidates and to convince incumbents to not retire.
+Indeed, conditions of high minority party hardship result in an inability to recruit experienced candidates and to convince incumbents to not retire.
 What this means is that the widespread belief among many Democrats that winning a House majority would be highly difficult, while arguably well-founded, nonetheless could deter quality recruits from running in potentially winnable races.
-I’ll delve into this more below.

 Under conditions of lower hardship for the minority party, they are typically able to recruit experienced candidates in about 23 percent of seats held by the majority party.
 This share falls to 18 percent when hardship is high.